 Undertaking a doctoral qualification is a time of significant personal and professional growth.
 This page, written and maintained by a Postgraduate Research (PGR) student member of the University Research Committee, aims to connect students with resources that others have found helpful and which can provide support with common practical and emotional challenges that PGRs experience.
-It will also host comment and encouragement from St Mary’s PGRs who are at various stages of their doctoral journey, supplementing support from supervisory teams and St Mary’s other services.
+It supplements support from students' supervisory teams and St Mary’s other services.

 St Mary’s Researcher Development Programme provides a broad range of development opportunities to meet students’ needs at different stages of their research.
 Toward the start of your research, you may like to supplement those events and your supervisory meetings with other resources to learn about the process of doctoral research as a whole, helping you prepare for the tasks ahead.